-A supplemental evaluation will not be granted for a course in which a student has received an academic offense.
+A supplemental evaluation will not be granted if a student has received an academic offence in any course for that semester.
 An academic incident resulting in a warning is not considered an academic offense for supplemental evaluation purposes.

 Students are eligible to graduate upon completion of all academic requirements in their program of study, including co-op work terms if applicable.
 Students are expected to respond to their invitation through their Student Portal.
 Convocation ceremonies are held in the spring and fall of each academic year.
 Students who take longer than the advertised program length are responsible for completing any new or additional courses due to a program design change.
 Students who complete their program after the scheduled completion date are required to fill out an Application to Graduate form and submit it with payment to the registrar's office.
 Students who are discontinued or have withdrawn and then return to the college will be placed in the current program design and must meet all requirements to graduate.

 Students considering withdrawing from a program should communicate with their Student Success Advisor prior to withdrawing.
 In order to formally withdraw from a program, the student must complete the Program Withdrawal form and submit it to the Registrar's Office via LaserFische.
 Deadlines for withdrawing from a program with/without an academic penalty or with/without a refund are posted on the website under Academic Dates.